joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/11/world/americas/mexico-city-world-cup.html

 **Absent From the SpaceX and OpenAI I.P.O.s?
 Chinese Investors.**\
-`SpaceX will not raise funds from investors in China and Hong Kong.
+`SpaceX will not raise money from investors in China and Hong Kong.
 Others firms, like OpenAI, may follow suit.`\
 https://www.nytimes.com/2026/06/11/business/spacex-openai-ipo-china.html

 **‘All Men Are Created Equal’ Is Still a Radical Idea**\